cole-easton/take-home-assessment/documentation.md

         ssn: encryptedSSN,
       });
 ```
-Unlike the password field which was hashed, we encrypt SSN because we may reasonably need to access it for legitimate business purposes.
+Unlike the password field, which was hashed, we encrypt the SSN because we may reasonably need to access it for legitimate business purposes.

 Since this fixes the issue for future users, but does not retroactively fix the database for existing users, we need to be able to encrypt the SSNs in the existing database.
 To do this, I imported the `encrypt` function into `scripts/db-utils.js` and added an `encrypt-ssns` command:
 ```js